Medinah Country Club: Early history

 The club was founded in 1924 by the Medinah Shriners (named after an Arabian city) and by the late 1920s had approximately 1,500 golfing and social members.
-The first golf course was opened in September 1925, followed by Course 2 in 1926, and finally Course 3 in 1928.
+The first golf course was opened in September 1925, followed by Course No. 2 in 1926, and finally Course No. 3 in 1928.
 During the construction of the courses, Richard G. Schmid, a Shriner and charter member of the club, had designed the clubhouse itself The Great Depression brought severe financial hardship and many members left.
-The club responded by waiving initiation fees, lowering dues, holding fundraising events, and (significantly) hosting professional golf tournaments.
+94 members paid $3,500, each for a “forever” membership for their family forever aka Perpetual, allowing the club to continue on.
+In addition, the club responded by waiving initiation fees, lowering dues, holding fundraising events, and (significantly) hosting professional golf tournaments.
 Eventually, non-Shriners were allowed to apply for membership.
 World War II exacerbated the club's financial woes and membership fell far below capacity.
-Course 2 was closed and members helped with upkeep on the two remaining courses.
-During the post war era Medinah entered a period of gradual recovery and membership growth.
+Course No. 2 was closed and members helped with upkeep on the two remaining courses.
+During the post war era, Medinah entered a period of gradual recovery and membership growth.
 The Duke of York once visited the club and remarked, "I've never seen such a place, it is quite strange, yet attractive."